mattermost/docs/source/administration/config-settings.rst

 Auth Endpoint
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-It is recommended to use ``"https://accounts.google.com/o/oauth2/v2/auth"`` as the Auth Endpoint.
+It's recommended to use ``"https://accounts.google.com/o/oauth2/v2/auth"`` as the Auth Endpoint.
 Otherwise, enter a custom endpoint in ``config.json`` with HTTP or HTTPS depending on how your server is configured.

 +----------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"AuthEndpoint": "https://accounts.google.com/o/oauth2/v2/auth"`` with string input.                                      |